TanStack/table/docs/api.md

 The following options are supported on any `Column` object passed to the `columns` options in `useTable()`

+- `defaultCanSort: Bool`
+  - Optional
+  - Defaults to `false`
+  - If set to `true`, this column will be sortable, regardless if it has a valid `accessor`
 - `disableSorting: Bool`
   - Optional
   - Defaults to `false`